 People are not lying when they claim that Australians have high-quality lives.
 Australians receive good pay.
 Australia’s minimum salary is $20 per hour, which is enough to live well even in a simple job.

 When Australians lose their jobs, the government steps in and provides benefit payments of about $500 every two weeks.
 Due to this, it is quite uncommon to encounter people who are homeless or living in poverty.
-Australians have free access to medical care thanks to the country’s excellent healthcare system.
+Australians have free access to medical care thanks to the country’s excellent health care system.

 In other words, Australians are taken care of fairly well.
 An image of a delectable supper to depict the rich life in Australia LOL.